Israel votes as Netanyahu hopes vaccine rollout eclipses graft charges | Politics

 The day before the vote, Palestinian Prime Minister Mohammad Shtayyeh described the election as an "internal" matter for Israelis, but decried the impact on Palestinians living under Israeli occupation.
 "All their electoral campaigns were at the expense of our land and our people, and parties are competing over more land, more settlements," he said.

-In Gaza, Hazem Qassem, a spokesman for Hamas, said the Israeli election seemed to be taking place between the "right and extreme right".
+The Israeli military said a rocket was fired across the border from Gaza as Netanyahu was on a campaign stop in southern Israel, but it landed in an uninhabited area.
 Netanyahu's current government, a power-sharing alliance with centrist Defence Minister Benny Gantz, collapsed in December, some seven months after it was established.

 Gantz's Blue and White party is forecast to win barely enough votes to get into parliament, after he angered many of his supporters by agreeing to serve under Netanyahu.
 (Additional reporting by Rami Ayyub in Jerusalem, Corinna Kern in Tel Aviv and Nidal al-Mughrabi in Gaza Editing by Michael Perry, Peter Graff and Nick Macfie)